Which tests correctly identify English verbs?

 Test 5: Exceptions

 Of course, there are always exceptions in grammar that simply need to be memorised if you wish to identify verbs correctly every time.
-As has already been explored (and will be explained further in Lessons 3 and 4), there is some variation and irregularity with regards to how the tense, aspect and agreement of verbs is demonstrated, and how verbs are formed (conjugated) in general.
-Because in some instances it may not be enough to rely on collocation, function, morphology and syntax to confidently determine whether or not a word is a verb, students should also consider learning about the many types (Lesson 3) and rules (Lesson 4) that govern the grammar of this word class.
+As has already been explored (and will be explained further in Chapters 3 and 4), there is some variation and irregularity with regards to how the tense, aspect and agreement of verbs is demonstrated, and how verbs are formed (conjugated) in general.
+Because in some instances it may not be enough to rely on collocation, function, morphology and syntax to confidently determine whether or not a word is a verb, students should also consider learning about the many types (Chapter 3) and rules (Chapter 4) that govern the grammar of this word class.